tosin2013/aider-lint-fixer/README.md

 # Install from PyPI (recommended)
 pip install aider-lint-fixer

-# Install with learning features (recommended for better accuracy)
+# 🚀 NEW v1.6.0: Install with learning features (recommended for 46.1% fixability rate)
 pip install aider-lint-fixer[learning]

 # Install with all optional features